fairDataSociety/FIPs/text/fdp-roadmap.md

 This whole will result a catalog in dApp feeds which describes the data-structure of encrypted content in which all content are valid.

 In this phase, all message formats and web3 service call workflows can be protocolled along with the design of a web3 service framework.
-Top on that, the injected library and browser-extension logic have to be placed to negotiate such data-market deals.
+On top of that, the injected library and browser-extension logic have to be placed to negotiate such data-market deals.

 #### Products